 Thank you for sharing your feedback with us.
-We have carefully considered your cinput and had extensive discussions on how we can accurately compare correlations between indices in different assessment centers.
-As a result, we have now implemented a correlation comparison check known as Cohens Q. Our analysis using this check has revealed that out of the six pairs of correlations that were compared between ACs, three showed a significant difference.
+We have carefully considered your comments and have had extensive discussions on how it is possible to accurately compare correlations between indices in different assessment centers.
+As a result, we have now implemented a correlation comparison check known as Cohen’s q.
+Our analysis using this check has revealed that out of the six pairs of correlations that were compared between the ACs, three showed a significant difference.
 This means that we were able to identify the variations between the ACs.
 You can find the detailed information in Table 3.
-However, in Table 4 we report that we didn't find differences in correlations between each variable in the assessment center and an external variable.
+However, in Table 4 we report that we did not find differences in correlations between each variable in the assessment center and an external variable.

 The impact of this important research would benefit greatly if the authors could convincingly show that the herein applied AC was a prototypical AC.
 Given the military context and given the non-redundant assessment of dimensions, I had some concerns about the prototypicality of this assessment.

 Thank you for your comment.
 It is important to note that the assessment center we described is a prototype and not a military AC.
 In the current version, we have refined different aspects of the AC to demonstrate its generalizability and similarity to other non-military ACs.
-It's worth noting that the selection process does not involve military personnel.
+It is worth noting that the selection process does not involve military personnel.
 It is done by one of the largest civilian selection companies in Israel, and the skills assessed are the same as those required for similar positions in other organizations.
 All participants are civilians who have not yet participated in military training, and therefore cannot be tested on military-related knowledge or expertise.
-We have emphasized and detailed these aspects in the current version to provide a clear understanding of the AC:
+We have emphasized and detailed these aspects in the current version to provide a clear understanding of the AC (p.
+11):

+[The assessors] worked for a large civilian recruitment company that provided selection services for various organizations, not just the military.
+Face-to-face selection took place at the civilian recruitment company’s site.
+As with other selection procedures, all the participants were civilians without military training or knowledge.
+The assessors were selected through a rigorous process and were trained by way of diverse courses and mentoring programs under the supervision of senior occupational psychologists.
+They tested the candidates on dimensions relevant to civilian positions, such as teamwork and leadership, which is consistent with other ACs.
+The assessment dimensions were the same in VAC and FTF-AC and were assessed using similar exercises.

-Response to the referee 2 :
+Response to the reviewer 2 :

 The literature review seems too shallow: